OfficialDiLi/OfficialDiLi/README.md

 ---

 ## 💼 Projects
+   **DiLi**: Smarter Living Phygitally.
-🌐 **Portfolio**: Soon-to-be-launched under the name **YIMMIY1389**, a reflection of my growth in web design.
+🌐 **Portfolio**: Soon-to-be-launched under the Brand **DiLi**, a reflection of my growth in web design.
   **SPSP Project** : A Student Projects Showcase Platform for Everyone.
 🍲 **JOT (Jollof Of Techies)**: A project with a Nigerian vibe to celebrate tech exploration.

 ---

 ## 📚 Interests
 When I'm not coding, I enjoy expanding my knowledge through books on:
+- Research, Exploring Technologies and Education Gist
 - Financial management (personal & entrepreneurial).
 - Communication & negotiation skills.
 - Stories of hard-working entrepreneurs, legends, and inspiring fictional characters.